Skip to main content

 You must receive a letter once the house is sold

-Once the rental property is sold, the landlord or their agent must tell you that the property is sold and that the same rent you are already paying should now be paid to the new owner.
-You will be given the new details for paying rent.
+Once the property is sold, the landlord or their agent must notify you.
+You will receive information on paying the same rent to the new owner and be given the new details for paying rent.

 You must receive notice if the landlord wants you to move out